kstenerud/concise-encoding/ce-structure.md

  * It must be secure (secure defaults, no implicit behavior, one way to do each thing, reject bad data by default).
  * It must be future proof (allow changes and additions to the spec with no negative impact to existing implementations).
  * It must be simple to use (no special compilation or code generation steps, no descriptor files, etc).
- * It must support the most commonly used types and the funtamental types natively.
+ * It must support the most commonly used types and the fundamental types natively.
  * It must support ad-hoc data structures and progressive document building.
  * It must support unlimited numeric value ranges.
  * Schemas must be optional.